 In Reception and Year 1, SSP (Systematic Synthetic Phonics) is delivered daily through high quality, daily, discrete phonics sessions.
 In order to deliver high-quality phonics teaching and learning, we use the newly developed Rocket Phonics which is an accredited DfE (Department for Education) phonics programme launched in 2021.
-Rocket Phonics is based on the progression of Letters and Sounds (Letters and Sounds: Principles and Practice of High Quality Phonics by the Primary National Strategy 2007).

 Each phonics lesson includes the following elements: